Plymouth Cruising Guide

 Cellar Bay

-Just inside the mouth of the River Yealm you’ll find Cellar Bay.
+Just inside the mouth of the River Yealm, you’ll find Cellar Bay.
 With its sheltered and secluded sandy beach, Cellar Bay is a delightful swimming spot when the weather is good.
-To stretch the legs, venture through the Passage Wood and up over the heather covered cliffs and you’ll be rewarded with stunning views across the entrance to Plymouth Sound.
+When stretching your legs, if you venture through the Passage Wood and up over the heather covered cliffs you’ll be rewarded with stunning views across the entrance to Plymouth Sound.
 However, beware the sandbar at the river entrance and check the tides for depth.

 Newton Ferrers and Noss Mayo

 From Cellars Bay you can make your way up the River Yealm to the pretty twin fishing villages of Newton Ferrers and Noss Mayo.
-Tie up alongside the Ship Inn at high water and enjoy a drink in this tranquil hideaway before exploring the rest of this Area of Outstanding Natural Beauty on foot.
-There are plenty of walks along the stunning coastline with incredible vistas over the ocean.
+Tie up your tender alongside the Ship Inn at high water and enjoy a drink in this tranquil hideaway before exploring the rest of this astonishingly beautiful location on foot, with its plentiful walks and incredible ocean vistas.

 Erme Estuary